Skip to main content

 Before you begin make sure you have the following:

-• Plan: Standard (or higher)
+• Plan: Standard or higher

-• Permission: Permission to edit templates
+• Permission: Edit templates

-• Device Type: Computer
+• Device: Computer

 Step-by-Step Instructions